Sanskar329/Russian-Letters/README.md

 This project is about classifying russian letters.
 In total , there are 33 categories of russian letters present in the dataset.
 The goal of this project is to classify images among 33 different russian letter categories.

-The code is written in Google Colaboratory Notebook and the dataset can be found at this link : https://www.kaggle.com/olgabelitskaya/classification-of-handwritten-letters.
+The dataset can be found at this link : https://www.kaggle.com/olgabelitskaya/classification-of-handwritten-letters.
 The dataset was prepared and uploaded by Olga Belitskaya including total of 14190 images

-The Dataset contains three image folders namely : Letter1 , Letter2 , Letter3 and its corresponding csv files.
+The Dataset contains three image folders namely : Letters , Letter2 , Letter3 and its corresponding csv files : letter1.csv , letter2.csv , letter3.csv.

 Letters2 Image folders contains 5940 russian letter images , with 180 images for each class and it has no background .
 Letters3 Image folder contains 6600 russian letter images ,  with 200 images for each class and the background for each image is graph type(i.e. filled with many horizontal and vertical lines) .
-Letter Image folders contains 1650 russian letter images, with 50 images for each class and the background for the images are mixed , some are gridded (few horizontal and vertical lines) and some are stripped(Only few horizontal lines).
+Letters Image folders contains 1650 russian letter images, with 50 images for each class and the background for the images are mixed , some are gridded (few horizontal and vertical lines) and some are stripped(Only few horizontal lines).
 Russian alphabets are represented with numeric labels in the csv files.

 Letters >> Labels :